-- ▶ Should the leaving IO not be able to find another IO, the application will be flagged as 'Floating' at the end of the activity of the IO and reassigned, where possible, to another IO by the Support Office. - ▶ Applications in status 'Accepted' that have not been transferred will be flagged as 'Floating' and reassigned, where possible, to another IO by the Support Office which will then have to accept the entrepreneur.
+- For 'Accepted' applications, the leaving IO should attempt to find another IO that is ready to accept the applications.
+New IOs must not accept the NE/HE without reassessment and update of the profile.
+The entrepreneurs must be informed of this move. - Should the leaving IO not be able to find another IO, the application will be flagged as 'Floating' at the end of the activity of the IO and reassigned, where possible, to another IO by the Support Office. - Applications in status 'Accepted' that have not been transferred will be flagged as 'Floating' and reassigned, where possible, to another IO by the Support Office which will then have to accept the entrepreneur. - Please note that registrations belonging to one cycle cannot be allocated to another active cycle for technical reasons.
+This will not impede the work of IOs who have registrations from previous cycles which became inactive.